Greetings from our program director

 Our division brings together a multigenerational group of faculty from a geographically wide background and with diverse academic interests.
 Our faculty have gathered international recognition in research areas including spondyloarthritis, uveitis, vasculitis, animal modes of rheumatoid arthritis and osteoarthritis, the microbiome, as well as shared decision making and health care disparities.
 About half of our faculty are supported by NIH or VA Merit Award funding and pursue bench, translational, and clinical research.
 Many of our rheumatology faculty have a strong presence at OHSU and the VA, whether in research oversight, department leadership, or in the Dean's Office.
 Our fellows are an amazing group and foster a spirit of collegiality and academic curiosity that keeps our faculty bright and spirited!

-Patients with rheumatic diseases on immunosuppressive therapy require close monitoring of disease activity and medication tolerability.
-Patient safety is therefore at the core of the specialty and of the daily management and fellows’ education.
-Fellows are well equipped at the end of their training to manage safety issues of complex patients.
-Fellows are encouraged to report any patient safety events to OHSU and the VA reporting systems and to be engaged in the evaluation of such events.
+Patients with rheumatic diseases on immunosuppressive therapy require close monitoring of disease activity and medication tolerability and safety.
+Patient safety is therefore at the core of our specialty and a focus of the training of our rheumatology fellows in their path to becoming independent practitioners.
+Patient safety is taught in various settings, including clinicopathologic conferences, simulations, rheumatology grand rounds with invited experts, and most importantly is reviewed daily during patient care encounters.
+Fellows are encouraged to report any patient related safety events to the institutions’ respective portals and to be engaged in root cause analysis if one ensues.

 - To educate the next generation of rheumatologists, grooming them to become experts at evaluating, treating, and advocating for patients with basic and complex rheumatologic diseases.